Buckinghamshire County Council Public Health Privacy Notice

 Buckinghamshire County Council is responsible for improving the health of its residents.
 This includes a wide range of activities such as reducing the risk of poor development in babies, keeping school children healthy, helping build emotional resilience in our young people and reducing the risk of heart disease, stroke, cancer, dementia, diabetes, falls, obesity and sexually transmitted infections.

 Why we collect information about you

-We use information from many sources, for example, NHS Digital, Office for National Statistics, commissioning support units, GPs and clinical commissioning groups, hospitals and other providers to help us to better understand the pattern of births, ill health and mortality in Buckinghamshire.
+We also use information from other providers to help us to better understand the pattern of births, ill health and mortality in Buckinghamshire.

 By using information about births, deaths and the health care needs of our residents we are able to plan and deliver better health services, monitor and evaluate the effectiveness of these services more thoroughly and engage in better financial planning.
 This will ensure that our services protect and improve the health, mental health and wellbeing of our residents.

 We are responsible for protecting the information we hold about you, and ensuring that we use it in a way that is fair and lawful.

 - personal - which includes information such as NHS number, postcode, date of birth; or

 - anonymised - which does not include personal identifiable data.